 “Show your employees appreciation and let them know that they are valued.”

 The number one reason people leave their job has nothing to do with the money they earn.
 For many, it boils down simply to the fact that they feel unappreciated and under-valued.
+Consider an employee incentive program to impact employee behaviour.

 I know many professionals, even with top tier performance that feel like ‘they just can’t do enough’, even though they receive a regular bonus.
 How is this possible?

 Call it what you will; incentive program, rewards and recognition, employee engagement, awards and incentives, premiums – the objectives are all the same.
-That is to encourage (and reward) specific behavior and attitudes that will further the company’s goals.
+That is to encourage (and reward) specific behaviour and attitudes that will further the company’s goals.

 When it comes to incentivizing employees to work harder, produce more and be happy while they do it comes down to one thing.
 Adequately motivating them to act in a particular way.
 What can be so hard about that?